CesarBrz/LLMPE/README.md

 ## Installing:

-1 - Copy LLMPE.py into Comfy UI/custom_nodes and restart Comfy Ui.
+1 - Copy LLMPEv01.py into Comfy UI\custom_nodes and restart Comfy UI.

 2 - Install the Groq API dependencies going to the command prompt and typing: python -m pip install groq.